-It all started in collaboration with some olive growing associations when the idea to educate the consumer about the true quality of EVOO was born.
-The idea came up several years ago when the community projects, related to olive growing, began to foresee the development of courses of first approach.
-These would be courses that were not limited to training only olive growers, oil mills and experts in the sector, but widened their knowledge to 360 °.
+It all started in collaboration with some olive growing associations, when community projects related to olive growing, began to foresee the development of courses of first approach.
+The idea to educate the consumer about the true quality of EVOO was born.
+These would be courses that were not limited to training only olive growers, oil mills and experts in the sector, but would extend to the masses.

 Elementary schools came to my mind because during the SOLAGRIFOOD trade fair of organic gourmet foods in Verona, I had seen several young boys sip olive oil using the classic method of the professional taster and they spoke enthusiastically about their discoveries.
 At that point I thought EVOO education could be successful in schools and so I proposed the idea to some school principals.
-When we launched the program in a particular school, it was such a success that the Principal asked me to come back every year, should the project be funded.
+When we launched the program in the first school, an elementary school, it was such a success that the Principal asked me to come back every year, should the project continue to be funded.

 At the beginning, however, these elementary school kids seemed skeptical.
 The mere thought of having to taste raw olive oil made them shiver.
-I had to grab their attention and stimulate them.
+I had to capture their attention and stimulate them.
 It took a bit of theory to make them understand the simplest characteristics about oil.
-I talked about the olive tree, its fruit, the olive's healthiness and tastiness.
-Obviously, this last concept, tastiness, seemed strange because in their respective homes none of them had ever tasted raw olive oil and popular Italian belief holds that consuming oil without anything, can actually bring intestinal problems.
+I talked about the olive tree, its fruit, the olive's health and flavor properties.
+Obviously, this last concept, flavor, seemed strange because in their respective homes none of them had ever tasted raw olive oil and popular (yet incorrect) Italian belief holds that consuming oil without anything, can actually cause intestinal problems.

 Q: Do you taste a difference between these two oils?

 A: Yessss! (unequivocal answer that left no shadow of a doubt)